plusworx/gmindocs/batch_commands.md

 The above gmin list command returns a list of primary email addresses for users who belong to the TestOU orgunit.
 The result of this query is returned as JSON which is piped into a jq command that is used to get the raw email addresses which in turn, are piped into the gmin batch-delete command which deletes those users.

-See the 'Managing ...' sections of the documentation to get information on how these batch commands are applied to G Suite objects.
+See the 'Managing ...' sections of the documentation to get information on how these batch commands are applied to Google Workspace objects.